 3. Let her Choose Actions over Worries

-Role of parents at this stage is to teach your child to forgo worries, stay calm in tough situations and take necessary actions to solve the issues.
+The role of parents at this stage is to teach your child to forgo worries, stay calm in tough situations and take the necessary actions to solve the issues.
 And your child will be a stronger person from whatever negative or positive experiences she takes away with her.

 4. Respect your Child’s Feelings

-The right way is to accept her feelings whether bad or good and let her come out of them her way.
-It is the emotions in a person that guide him or her to take right or wrong actions.
+The right way is to accept her feelings—whether bad or good—and let her come out of them in her own way.
+It is the emotions in a person that guide him or her to take either the right or the wrong actions.
 What you can do is to give her a hug or listen to her calmly to let her vent out feelings.

 This is very tough for a parent to let her child go through emotionally tough times, but believe me she will learn to handle them gracefully and with maturity.

-5. Let Her be Accountable to All Her Decisions and Actions
+5. Let Her be Accountable for All Her Decisions and Actions

-Allow your child to take accountability of all her decisions and actions.
+Allow your child to take accountability for all her decisions and actions.
 Do not come to her rescue every time she feels stuck.
-Gradually, she will learn to take decisions that she can handle with her own abilities.
-Moreover, it will help here be realistic of her strengths and weaknesses.
+Gradually, she will learn to make decisions that she can handle with her own abilities.
+Moreover, it will help her be realistic about her strengths and weaknesses.